Shugo Tokumaru: Commercial success

 In 2009, Sony used Tokumaru's song "Rum Hee" for commercials for their VAIO L series of touchscreen computers.
 The resulting extended play, Rum Hee, was Tokumaru's first top 100 release.
 It was later used again in June 2014 by Sumo Digital in the E3 announcement trailer for LittleBigPlanet 3, and an instrumental version of the song was used as the title music when the game was released on November 18, 2014.
 In 2010, his fourth album Port Entropy broke into the top 40.
 He performed his first Japanese tour, featuring 13 dates across the country.
-Every venue was a sold out concert.
+Every venue was a sold-out concert.
 After the tour, Gellers started performing again in 2010.

 Tokumaru's song "Parachute" was featured in soundtrack for Canadian film Year of the Carnivore.

 Songwriting

 Shugo Tokumaru considers some of his influences to be The Beach Boys, older Japanese musicians such as Hachidai Nakamura, and traditional Japanese music styles, such as gagaku.
 Tokumaru plays all of his instruments on his albums, and records his songs alone.
-Tokumaru sings his lyrics solely in Japanese.
+Tokumaru sings his lyrics almost entirely in Japanese.
 The basis of his lyrics come from his daily dream diary.
 When writing music, he first comes up with a melody solely inside his head.
 When creating the song, he tries to use as many instruments as possible, to illustrate the different aspects of his dreams.